stevegt/docker-nginx-letsencrypt-proxy/README.md

 It is possible to use custom nginx `.conf` file mounted as volume (e.g. `-v ./custom.com.conf:/etc/nginx/conf.d/api.yourdomain.com.conf`). `SERVICE_ADDRESS_N` and `SERVICE_PORT_N` propeties are not required in that case, you should only specify host name (`SERVICE_HOST_N`).

 ### Examples

+XXX all examples below here are missing the INGRESS_CONTEXT and INGRESS_PORT bits -- they were added later and examples not updated

+XXX all examples below here need image name replaced with stevegt/ingress-certbot-tcp

 #### 1. Proxy services from a docker network
 Here's a simple `docker-compose.yml` to try this image with your domain. `service1` and `service2` are dummy services running in docker network.